kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Create the retrospective document and corresponding bit.ly link
 - Begin meeting with SIGs to introduce yourself
 - Begin paying attention to [CI signal][ci-signal], as it may begin degrading soon after the prior release is cut and any slips must be caught and rectified promptly.
+- Request, in coordination with CI Signal Lead, a representative from SIG-Scalability to give a weekly update on the release meeting notes.
+Prepare to have a release team representative attend SIG-scalability's meeting two or three times throughout the release.
 - Meet your Shadows and create a communication channel with them.
 Establish expectations and share out work - delegate!
 - Request review of this document by the Release Team Lead shadow(s).
 The shadow(s) should also take all actions in this document around joining groups and requesting access permissions.